Learn everything about creating and formatting a Pie chart in Excel.

 You can add chart elements, change chart style and edit chart filters using the three icons that appear beside the chart or by using the Design tab in Excel.

-Click on the plus icon (Chart Elements) beside the chart to add data labels.
+Click on the floating plus icon (Chart Elements) beside the chart to add data labels.
 Then click ‘Data Labels’ and select what kind of data label you want.